sergueyarellano/tddpractice/docs/b.part5.md

 })
 ```

-If we had passed an `identity` function instead of JSON.parse the implementation to make that test pass would be
+If we had passed an `identity` function instead of JSON.parse the implementation to make that test pass would be:

 ```js
 function setWith (path, modifier) {